Scuba Tanks

 High vs Low

 High pressure steel tanks are usually a bit smaller and more compact compared to their low pressure counterparts.
 Because they require a higher pressure (3300-3500 psi) to be "full" it can be difficult to get a good fill.
 The higher the pressure, the closer the air molecules are compressed and the hotter the air will get.
 A tank can get very hot to the touch while being filled to the maximum pressure.
 Once the tank cools off, the air molecules cool and the pressure in the tank will drop.
 For example, with a high pressure steel 80 tank, if it has less than its service pressure of 3442 psi once it has cooled, you will have less than 80 cubic feet of air in the tank.
-Getting a good, full fill on a high pressure tank is very difficult.
+Getting a good, full fill on a high pressure tank can be difficult and may require you to leave your tank at the dive shop overnight to cool and get topped off the following day.
 This is one drawback of a high pressure scuba tank.

 Buoyancy